felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 How fast you learn is directly proportional to the amount of time you are ready to invest in your learning.
-What I'm starting to find out is that time is like money: whatever amount you don't actively invest in yourself has a way of vanishing in mysterious ways.
+What I'm starting to find out is that time is like money: Whatever amount you don't actively invest in yourself has a way of vanishing in mysterious ways.

 Personally, I try as much as possible to schedule my reading sessions in